Regulatory Model Numbers

 Rear Status Indicators

-Access the fan and power supply modules from the rear panel.
+Fan and power supply modules are accessed from the rear panel.
 Each fan and power supply module contains an LED that reports the module status.

-Fan Status LEDs are on the fan modules, as displayed in Fan Status LED.
+Fan Status LEDs are on the fan modules, as displayed in Figure 3 - Fan Status LED.

 Figure 3.
 Fan Status LED